-With significantly less in-person events, we originally moved as many as we could online.
-Concerts, workouts, art exhibits, spiritual community, and other social gatherings, even weddings.
+With the complete loss of in-person events in the spring of 2020, we originally moved as many as we could online: Concerts, workouts, art exhibits, spiritual community, and other social gatherings, even weddings.
 Zoom became the community center of the Internet.
-What I'm more interested in here, though, is the way we communicate with each other individually, or in small groups, now that we can't see each other in person.
+Plenty of people have written about that, though.
+What I'm more interested in is the way we communicate with each other individually, or in small groups, now that we can't see each other in person.

 Screens take time

 I used to be proud of my low screen time.
-I already work online, so I wanted to get away from technology for the rest of the day whenever I could.
-Last year, though, that changed.
-I could no longer ask friends to grab lunch, go to a show, come over for a puzzle, see a movie, and most of all, work together with the other 1Passworders who live here in Portland.
+I've worked online for years, so I usually try to leave them turned off after work is done for the day.
+Until last year, when I could no longer ask friends to grab lunch, go to a show, come over for a puzzle, see a movie, or work together in person.

-I stumbled on this topic when I was relating to Kaitlyn, another coworker and friend, about how we've shifted the way we listen to music.
-I'd say we consume it now more than we listen to it.
-I was realizing that the playlist system Spotify promotes mirrors the constant hopping we do with media, communication, and context in general nowadays.
+A few days ago, I was chatting with my friend Kaitlyn about how the way we listen to music has changed.
+I'd say – well, society says – we consume it more than we listen to it.
+The transactionalism of modernity.
+I was realizing that the playlist system Spotify promotes mirrors the constant hopping we do with photos (Instagram), video (TikTok), communication (Slack), dating (everything Match.com owns), and context itself.

-Discover Weekly was the target of my discussion here.
-I find myself listening to it early in the week, really enjoying it, and discovering new songs each time, thankful for that.
-I add them to my yearly or seasonal playlists, possibly add albums related to those artists to my Play Later, then move on.
+Discover Weekly was my initial target for analysis.
+I find myself listening to it early in the week, really enjoying it, and discovering new songs each time.
+It's great.
+Then I add them to my yearly or seasonal playlists, possibly add albums related to those artists to my Play Later, and move on to other songs and albums.

 This is probably going to change how I listen to music.
 I've long been an advocate of the album experience, but I've noticed lately how little I actually listen to lyrics most of the time.
-Amusingly, my subconscious still seems to pay attention to them, because whenever I intentionally listen to or read lyrics for songs I like, I find I connect even deeper than before – perhaps this is thanks to the artists doing an excellent job of "syncing" the music itself with the message, which is not the case in something like Foster the People's "Pumped Up Kicks" (intentionally ironic, I'm sure).
+Amusingly, my subconscious still seems to pay attention to them, because whenever I intentionally listen to or read lyrics for songs I like, I find I connect even deeper than before – perhaps thanks to the artists doing an excellent job of "syncing" the music itself with the poetry of lyric, though that's not the case for something like Foster the People's "Pumped Up Kicks".

 An eternal interlude

 I wrote a poem in the winter a few years ago that felt somewhat relevant.
-Amusingly, I recently threw it away.
+Amusingly and most fitting to the flow of this blog post, I recently threw it away.
 It begins:

 All that we consume is all that we are